 CLAIRE is ready to show the world what she can do!
 To see an introductory video, please click on the image above.

-CLAIRE is built and ready for launch.
-She has been developed, built and tested over two years.
+CLAIRE was developed, built and tested over two years.
 The image below was taken during vibration testing earlier this year, showing CLAIRE in her deployment mechanism.

-The satellite will orbit the Earth non-stop, every day, taking measurements from industrial sites anywhere in the world.
-It will, for example, measure oil wells in Texas, oil sands in Canada, power plants in Europe, coal mines in China, and even rice paddies in Vietnam.
-The output of those measurements will include imagery and data products, as simulated for a hydroelectric power plant in South America below.
+The satellite orbits the Earth non-stop, every day, taking measurements from industrial sites anywhere in the world.
+For example, it measures oil wells in Texas, oil sands in Canada, power plants in Europe, coal mines in China, and even rice paddies in Vietnam.
+The output of those measurements includes imagery and data products, as simulated for a hydroelectric power plant in South America below.

 The image above shows concentrations of methane (CH4) in a plume carried downwind from an aerating weir at a hydroelectric dam.

 Industrial site operators can use CLAIRE’s measurements to better understand their greenhouse gas emissions, enabling them to control and ultimately reduce them.
 For example, CLAIRE can help coal mine and landfill operators find significant leaks of methane, then measure those leaks to justify a business case for gas-fired electricity generation.

 - Claire is the size of a microwave oven.

 - Claire orbits the Earth every 90 minutes or so, travelling at over 7 km per second